A New Industrial Revolution

 Cyber risk coverage can certainly be found in the conventional marketplace, but unfortunately, policies have not fully addressed the broad spectrum of cyber risks.
 This is why the formation of a captive insurance company is so important for owners of closely-held businesses.
 As a supplement to an existing commercial policy, captives afford broader coverages that can address exposures stemming from The Internet of Things and other technologies.

-Captives are an attractive option for the midmarket because the tailored coverages written under it reduce or prevent out-of-pocket expenses to pay for losses.
-Ancillary benefits can also be leveraged by companies who choose to self-insure through their own captive insurance company.
+Captive insurance is an attractive option for the midmarket because the tailored coverages written under it reduce or prevent out-of-pocket expenses to pay for losses.
+Ancillary financial benefits can also be leveraged by companies who choose to self-insure through their own captive insurance company.

 As a manufacturer, partnering with a top-level captive insurance planning company is the first step toward forming your own captive while keeping in compliance with regulatory and governmental laws.
-It’s the best way to combat risk and "lean in" when it comes to tech advances.
+It’s the best way to combat risk and fully move forward with new innovations.

 Call the experts at Capstone to learn more: WEB_TEL .